Constitutional By-law of the

 5.11 The Board shall meet regularly as required to conduct business of the G.L.H.A.
 Such meetings will be held at places which are from time to time determined.
 An agenda for those meeting will be prepared and forwarded to all members of the Board no less than 2 full days in advance of each meeting.
 No formal notice of these meetings is required.

-5.12 Special Board meetings may be called, as necessary, by the GLHA President or on the signed direction of any 3 voting Directors of the Board.
+5.12 Special Board meetings may be called, as necessary, by the GLHA President or on the signed direction of any three voting Directors of the Board.
 An advance formal notice of any special meeting stating time and place shall be communicated to all Board members.
 Said advance notice shall include the reason(s) or purpose for the meeting.

 Article 6 – Annual and Other meetings of the members

 6.01 The Annual General meeting of the G.L.H.A. shall be held on the first Sunday of the month of June of each calendar year.
 Notice of the meeting, including its location, agenda, and any resolutions or proposed amendments to the By-Laws of the G.L.H.A. shall be affected by posting the same on the G.L.H.A.
 WWW site by the 30th day of April preceding the Annual General Meeting.
 Resolutions and proposed amendments to the By-Laws of the G.L.H.A. may be made by either the board or by any member or by any Affiliated Association.
-Each resolution or proposed amendment by any member of Affiliated Association must be in writing clearly indicating the resolution or amendment sought and who is making it, and such writing must be received by the Board no later than the 15th day of April preceding the Annual General Meeting.
+Each resolution or proposed amendment by any member of Affiliated Association must be in writing clearly indicating the resolution or amendment sought and who is making it, and must be received in writing by the Board no later than the 15th day of April preceding the Annual General Meeting.

 6.02 A Special General Meeting of the Members may be called at the discretion of the Board as determined by a majority voted.
 All members shall be informed of the meeting and its purpose as soon as practical in advance of the meeting.